 CODT 1.0 Atlantic

-Atlantic is the codename for the latest version of the Configurable Ontology to Data model Transformation, CODT.
+Atlantic is the codename for the latest version of the Configurable Ontology to Data Model Transformation, CODT.

 The Enterprise Data Management Council, EDMC created the Financial Industry Business Ontology as an industry-standard business conceptual model.